-A bad handling of a difficult situation shouldn’t be justified by the severity of the difficult situation.
+A bad handling of a difficult situation shouldn’t be justified by the difficultness of the situation.

 It’s important to treat them as two separate events which should, if anything, be inversely correlated.

-That is to say, the more difficult the situation, the better you should handle it.
+That is to say, the more difficult the situation, the better I should handle it.

 Bad things are going to randomly happen.
-If you react poorly to a particularly challenging event, all you’ve succeeded in doing is make a bad situation worse.
+If I react poorly to a particularly challenging event, all I succeed in is worsening a bad situation.

 That is counterproductive and definitely qualifies as something obvious to notice.